 What Does a Database Administrator Do?

 So, what does a database administrator do?
-As personal medical and financial information and company information becomes more detailed and computerized, there is an increased need for accurate storage, backup, security, and retrieval of data.
+As consumer and company information becomes more detailed and computerized, there is an increased need for accurate storage, backup, security, and retrieval of data.
 This is where the database administrator comes in.

-- Designs and builds the database so that data can be accurately and efficiently retrieved
+- Design and build the database so that data can be accurately and efficiently retrieved

-- Maintains or updates the database by fine-tuning its functionality
+- Maintain or update the database by fine-tuning its functionality

-- Ensures data security by preventing unauthorized access, backing up the data, and otherwise protecting it from accidental loss
+- Ensure data security by preventing unauthorized access, backing up the data, and otherwise protecting it from accidental loss

-- Merges databases so that no data is lost or duplicated, or transfer data to an updated database
+- Merge databases so no data is lost or duplicated, or transfer data to an updated database

 - System Database Administrator.
 The system database administrator may be involved with installing the database, managing storage, and tuning the database management system parameters for optimal performance.